svanderburg/composer2nix/README.md

 Limitations
 ===========
-Currently, the state of this tool is that it is just a proof on concept implementation.
-For example, it does not support downloading from `fossil` repositories.
+This tool is still in the prototype stage.
+As a result, it may have some issues.
+Furthermore, support for fossil repositories is currently completely absent.

 License
 =======